saltstack/salt/doc/topics/troubleshooting/yaml_idiosyncrasies.rst

 YAML support only plain ASCII
 =============================

-Do not even try using UTF8 or other encoding.
-According to YAML specification, you can use only ASCII characters.
+According to YAML specification, only ASCII characters can be used.

 Within double-quotes, special characters may be represented with C-style escape sequences starting with a backslash ( \ ).